hasenbanck/remram/README.md

 ## Virtual COM Port Support (Serial over USB)

 Virtual COM Port (also known as VCOM or CDC) support will land in the "official" STM32 arduino core with version 1.5.0.
-If you want to use VCOM feature earlier, you can use the the ["remram-cdc" branch](https://github.com/hasenbanck/Arduino_Core_STM32).
+If you want to use VCOM feature earlier, you can use the the [master branch of the offical core](https://github.com/stm32duino/Arduino_Core_STM32).

 Have a look at the "[Update the STM32 Core using the git repository](https://github.com/stm32duino/wiki/wiki/Using-git-repository)" on how to update the STM32 arduino core with a custom git branch.

-The CDC support in that branch is not battle proven.
-So you should expect errors until the CDC support lands in the next stable release of the STM32 arduino core.

 ## External SD card reader